Microsoft Teams: Change Call Queue Opt In Status on Behalf of Other User

-In this blog, I'll present a proof of concept on how you can change someone else's opt in status without the need for Microsoft Teams Premium licenses.
+In this blog, I'll present a proof of concept on how you can change someone else's opt in status.

 History Lesson